 photos: corey rankin (left and top center)

-habitat, 2018 is a collaborative work that incorporate Ferracin multisensory sculptural strategy within
+habitat (2018) is a collaborative work that incorporates Ferracin’s multisensory sculptural strategy within a context

-a context of an intimate environmental encounter with a noxious vine called Cardiospermum grandiflorum (balloon vine).
+of an intimate encounter with a noxious vine called Cardiospermum grandiflorum (balloon vine).

-This staged habitat creates environmental awareness by showing the noxious weed overtaking native Casuarina trees
+This staged habitat spurs environmental awareness by showing the noxious weed overtaking native Casuarina trees and alluding to

-and alluding to chemical components' disruption of soil and waters with the presence of Lisa Tolcher’s rusted mild metals.
+the chemical disruption of soil and waters with the presence of collaborative artist Tolcher’s rusted mild metals.

-Ferracin environmental intervention has been to collect and separate Cardiospermum seeds, stems and seedpods
+Ferracin’s environmental intervention involved collecting and separating Cardiospermum seeds, stems and seed pods which

-that she filmed during the yearly seasons and install within the gallery.
+she filmed during the four seasons and then installed within the gallery.